ljq/jackliu-golang-notes/EN/channel/channel-1.md

 -`true`: read the channel data, not sure if it is closed, maybe the channel has saved data, but the channel is closed -`false`: The channel is closed and no data is read.

-* 3. Use select to handle multiple channels
+* 3. Use select to handle multiple channel
 Scenes
-When multiple channels need to be processed simultaneously, but only the channel that occurs first is processed
+When multiple channel need to be processed simultaneously, but only the channel that occurs first is processed

-Select can monitor the situation of multiple channels at the same time, and only handle unblocked cases.
+Select can monitor the situation of multiple channel at the same time, and only handle unblocked cases.
 When the channel is nil, the corresponding case is always blocked, regardless of reading or writing.
 Special attention: Under normal circumstances, writing to the nil channel is panic.

 * 4. Use the channel statement to control read and write permissions